isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 1. Are visitors required to take an on-arrival COVID-19 PCR test?

 Upon arrival in Singapore, visitors must undergo a COVID-19 Polymerase Chain Reaction (PCR) test at the airport, in lieu of a Stay-Home Notice.
-The test results will be out within 48 hours.
+The test results will likely be available within 24 hours.

 After taking the COVID-19 PCR test, visitors are to immediately take private transportation, taxi, or private hire car from the airport to their declared place of accommodation.
 They must remain isolated at the accommodation until the test result is confirmed to be negative.
 After being notified of their negative test results, visitors will be allowed to go about their activities in Singapore.